 Let’s face it.

-You’ve got plenty of time on your hands, but no money to spend.
+You have plenty of time at your disposal, yet no money to enjoy it.

 However, this didn’t stop us from hanging out at Starbucks!
 NOPE.
 We found creative ways to earn FREE gift cards and PayPal money with Swagbucks (we usually redeem free Starbucks gift cards) so we continue to sip on free coffee, lattes, and fraps at our favorite coffee shop.
 We got all sorts of freebies by surfing the web, playing online games, and doing quick surveys.
 It was our little hack to earn free coffee!